unmacaque/spring/spring-angular/README.md

 Run `npm run build` to build static assets for productive use.

+Update Angular and related dependencies to the next version using the command `ng update --all`.

 ## Spring Boot

 Run `mvn package` to build an executable standalone jar without static assets.